exponea/exponea-react-native-sdk/documentation/PUSH_ANDROID.md

 # Android Push notification setup
->We rely on our native SDK to do push tracking.
+We rely on our native SDK to do push tracking.
 For more complex scenarios(multiple push providers) please can check [native Android SDK Push notification documentation](https://github.com/exponea/exponea-android-sdk/blob/develop/Documentation/PUSH.md).

+> Exponea Android SDK contains self-check functionality to help you successfully setup push notifications.
+Self-check will try to track push token, request Exponea backend to send silent push to the device and check the app is ready to open push notifications.
+To enable self-check call `Exponea.checkPushSetup()` **before** configuring the SDK.

 ## Integrating Firebase to your project
 To send/receive push notifications you have to setup Firebase project.
 [Official Firebase documentation](https://firebase.google.com/docs/android/setup#console) describes this process.
 You'll need to create a project in Firebase console, add generated `google-services.json` to your app and update gradle scripts.